2024

 Learning Goals

-1. Broaden the understanding of the socio-psychological aspects of work organizations;
+1. Understand the psychosociological aspects of work organizations;

-3. Expand knowledge of the functions, tasks and roles of psychologists in various organizations, and their articulation with other organizational activities, as well as their integration into the organizational mission;
+3. To know the functions, tasks, and roles of psychologists in different organizations, and their articulation with other organizational activities, as well as their integration into the organizational mission;

-4. Facilitate positive attitudes to teamwork and cooperation in organizational contexts;
+4. Increase positive attitudes towards teamwork and cooperation in organizational contexts;

 Contents

-2. The organization as a machine - the scientific approach of organizations
+2. The organisation as a machine - the scientific approach to organisations

-3. The adaptation of the organization to employees - the School of Human Relations
+3. Adapting the organisation to the workers - the Human Relations School

-4. The organization as a system: the Socio-technical approach
+4. The organisation as a system - the socio-technical approach

 4.2 The contingency approach